mykle1/Hello-Lucy/README.md

 ## How to add any module for use with Hello-Lucy

 * Open the module.js file that you want to use.
-Example MMM-EARTH
+Example MMM-EARTH.js

 * After the }, after the return wrapper
 ```